iobroker-community-adapters/ioBroker.cleveron/README.md

 -   You just need your cleveron-login-data.
 -   The adapter gets all building, room an device - data that is provided by the cleveron API.

--   Add the desired pooling - interval in Minutes.
+-   Add the desired polling - interval in minutes.

 -   Restart adapter if you added new devices, room or homes, or if you changed any settings.